Mandazi

 Variations

-Mahamri (Mombasa-Kenyan variant) is rounder and slightly sweeter.
-Zanzibar-style mandazi adds rose water for additional aromatic complexity.
-Plain water mandazi (no coconut milk) is the inland Kenyan and Ugandan version.
-Modern bakery variants use baking powder instead of yeast for a faster preparation — chefs sniff at these.
+Mahamri is the closely related Swahili-coast version — the same coconut-and-cardamom yeasted fried bread, usually rounder, a touch sweeter, and more hollow and airy inside; the two names are often used interchangeably on the coast.
+Zanzibar-style mandazi sometimes adds rose water for extra aromatic complexity.
+Plain-water mandazi (no coconut milk) is the inland Kenyan and Ugandan version.
+Modern bakery versions use baking powder instead of yeast for a faster preparation — purists sniff at these.

 On the Palate